sardana-org/sardana/doc/source/sep/SEP2.md

 and `source_buffer` (core) for attributes, and the following data structure:
 `{"index": seq<int>, "source": seq<str>}`.

-## Single count (Taurus extension) read
+## Single count (MeasurementGroup Taurus extension) read

-* If channel has saving enabled then the `count` method returns value source, otherwise it returns value.
+* If channel does not read the value but read the value source the `count` method return `None` for this channel.
+When channel reads the value then it returns value for this channel as it is now.

 ## How to determine if channel/controller has saving capability